 To begin your application, click the link in the appropriate program title, and then ‘Apply Now.’
 Most program applications are due March 15 for fall and October 1 for spring.
 Please note that some programs have early application dates – check the individual program pages for details.

-The Undergraduate Program in Central European Studies (UPCES) is a joint effort between CERGE-EI, a renowned economics institute, and Charles University.
+This program is a joint effort between CERGE-EI, a renowned economics institute, and Charles University.
 The UPCES curriculum infuses topics relevant to Central Europe into a wide variety of liberal arts courses, all taught in English by a faculty of distinguished scholars, government figures, and industry specialists.
 UPCES brings together students from colleges and universities in the United States and Canada and also hosts local Czech students from Charles University and exchange students from Europe and around the globe.
-Students are required to take five courses including Czech language.
+Students are required to take five courses, including Czech language.

-Through CET, students have an opportunity to spend a semester at FAMU, through the CET Film Production at FAMU program.
+This program through CET gives students an opportunity to spend a semester at FAMU.
 Among the oldest and finest film academies in the world, FAMU has played an integral role in Czech cultural history for the last sixty years.
 The FAMU campus is located in the historic Lazansky Palace with a view of the Prague Castle.

-Another program taught at FAMU, CET Art Photography, consists of two core courses (Fine Art Photography and Imagery, Ambiguity and Culture), a required Czech language course and two to three elective courses from FAMU’s international program.
+Another program taught at FAMU, CET Art Photography, consists of two core courses, a required Czech language course, and two to three elective courses from FAMU’s international program.
 The core courses focus on analog techniques and darkroom developing.
-The electives specialize in areas such as digital photography, still life and restoration.
+The electives specialize in areas such as digital photography, still life, and restoration.
 All courses are taught in English.

 On the CET New Media at FAMU program, you will take courses in video installation, conceptual artworks, experimental documentary, expanded-to-database cinema, intermedia performance, or interactive work.
 There will be opportunities to explore the local Prague arts scene, exhibit works at a local gallery, and receive hands-on mentorship and critique sessions with FAMU faculty and visiting artists.
 This program is small and very selective, and is uniquely designed specifically for new media or intermedia artists.